anthonykoch/editor-connect/docs/README.md

 ## sublime

 An instance of [Editor](./api/Editor.md).
-Connect to must be called manually to start the connection.
+The `connect` method must be called manually to start the connection.